Skip to main content

 • You must have USE SCHEMA and CREATE TABLE privileges on an existing schema or CREATE SCHEMA privileges on the target catalog.

-• To ingest from SharePoint, you must first configure a supported authentication methods.
-See Overview of SharePoint ingestion setup.
+• To ingest from SharePoint, you must first configure a supported authentication method.
+See Set up OAuth U2M: Databricks-managed (Recommended).

 Create an ingestion pipeline